Bouliki972/bouliki/worldcup.md

 The other matches which I didn't see show a very good English team 🏴󠁧󠁢󠁥󠁮󠁧󠁿.
 They won 4-2 against Croatia 🇭🇷.
 Harry Kane is still one of the best number 9 strikers, and maybe they will finally bring it home.

-Outside of Africa, the Middle Eastern teams did great too—Iran 🇮🇷, Saudi Arabia 🇸🇦, and Jordan 🇯🇴 didn't lose and grabbed a point.
+Outside of Africa, the Middle Eastern teams did great too—Iran 🇮🇷 and Saudi Arabia 🇸🇦 didn't lose and grabbed a point.

 Looking at the fantastic results, African countries are getting closer and closer to the cup!